James Ervan Parker: Songwriting

-Songwriter Series
+Songwriters Series

-Parker is the creator and host of a show at the Von Braun Center Playhouse in Huntsville, Alabama called Jim Parker's Songwriters Series where he showcases the talent of songwriters from Los Angeles; Canada; Georgia; Nashville, Tennessee; Muscle Shoals, Alabama; and surrounding areas.
+Parker is the creator and host of a show at the Von Braun Center Playhouse in Huntsville, Alabama, called Jim Parker's Songwriters Series where he showcases the talent of songwriters from Los Angeles; Canada; Georgia; Nashville, Tennessee; Muscle Shoals, Alabama; and surrounding areas.
 This monthly event with a dinner-theater atmosphere lets people listen to songs and the stories behind them from the people who wrote them.